esimons30/civarchive-initial-analysis/README.md

 2. **Several smaller or newer foundations are more NSFW-skewed**
    Source: `summaries/19_base_models_30plus_lora_derivatives.csv`

    Among base models with at least 30 LoRA derivatives and at least 30 NSFW LoRA derivatives, some smaller or emerging foundations have a higher NSFW share than larger mainstream foundations.
 Examples include Wan Video 14B i2v 480p, Wan Video 2.2 I2V-A14B, Chroma, and Wan Video 2.2 T2V-A14B.
-These may be worth inspecting further as potentially high-NSFW-concentration foundation families.
+These may be worth inspecting further.

 3. **Pony to Illustrious shift is visible at the broader metadata level**
    Source: `summaries/20_foundation_shift_over_time.csv`

-   Monthly counts of NSFW LoRA models by foundation show Pony dominating earlier in the observation window, with Illustrious becoming more prominent later.
+   Monthly counts of NSFW LoRA models by foundation are consistent with Pony being more prominent earlier in the observation window and Illustrious becoming more prominent later.
 This provides broader metadata-level support for the foundation-shift pattern.

 4. **The NSFW subset is extremely LoRA-heavy**
    Sources: `summaries/16_checkpoint_vs_lora_by_category.csv`, `summaries/21_creator_concentration_nsfw_loras.csv`